chaincase-app/website/app/views/words/_payjoin-design-flow.md

 # A Better Payjoin Design Flow

 <% provide(:title, 'A Better Payjoin Design Flow') %>
-<% set_meta_tags title: 'A Better Payjoin Design Flow', description: 'Reflecting on the way Yashraj Deshmukh overcame the private payment design challenge.', og: { image: image_url('payjoin-challenge-design-flow-yashraj-deshmukh.png') } %>
+<% set_meta_tags title: 'A Better Payjoin Design Flow', description: 'Reflecions on the Yashraj Deshmukh apropach to private payments', og: { image: image_url('payjoin-challenge-design-flow-yashraj-deshmukh.png') } %>

 <span class="by-line">by Dan Gould</span>

 Yashraj Deshmukh took a swing at the private purchase bitcoin design challenge and <a href="https://docs.google.com/document/d/16HmzGnI1620W5HqFGw2KhjqytLzByBwD4uXMKW3RFxQ/edit" target="_blank">knocked it out of the park</a>.
 Not only did he design a flow to make payjoin a default privacy upgrade, he identified the key areas it should improve and continues to push for their evolution.
-He keeps finding new edge and we can't wait to see what comes next.
+He keeps finding new edge and I can't wait to see what comes next.

 > Bob wants to buy an engagement ring to surprise Alice.
 He has to pay on-chain because it's a large expense.
 Alice recently sent him sats, so she has a view into the sats in Bob's wallet.
 Design a low-fidelity flow Bob might follow to spend his sats using PayJoin2.
 In contrast to a naïve transaction, thanks to PayJoin, even if Alice sees the resulting transaction on-chain she won't be able to discern whether it is a small transfer, output consolidation, or the large purchase that would spoil the surprise.
 >